 A drain strainer can help prevent any hair from going down the drain, while a hair dissolver can help if you do end up with a hair blockage.

-6 Top Ways to Unclog a Kitchen Sink
+6 Ways to Unblock a Kitchen Sink

 1. Pour boiling water down the drain.